brianshih1/mini-key-value-db/mdbook/src/chapter_5/latch_manager.md

 ### **CockroachDB’s Latch Manager**

-For reference, [this](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/kv/kvserver/concurrency/concurrency_control.go#L489) is CockroachDB’s API for latch manager.
+For reference, [this](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/kv/kvserver/concurrency/concurrency_control.go#L489) is CockroachDB’s API for the latch manager.
 My Latch Manager’s API is inspired by CockroachDB’s Latch Manager API but my implementation is different.
-In [this doc](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/kv/kvserver/concurrency/concurrency_control.go#L489), CockroachDB outlines the evolution of their latch manager implementation.
+In [this doc](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/kv/kvserver/concurrency/concurrency_control.go#L489), CockroachDB outlines the evolution of its latch manager implementation.

 CockroachDB uses an interval tree of RWMutexes.
 [This CockroachDB PR](https://github.com/cockroachdb/cockroach/commit/c855b45b539d8870a8d3f9f0711c900b95e0d36c) introduces a BTree implementation based on immutable data structures with copy-on-write mechanisms.
 I wasn’t able to fully understand how it works but I might revisit and build another implementation for my Latch Manager in the future!